1240598Rafa/cogsi2526-1240598-1240601/CA3/README.md

 ## Why this setup

-This solution was chosen because it guarantees full reproducibility, isolation, and automation:
+This solution was build like this because it guarantees full reproducibility, isolation, and automation:

 Reproducibility: Vagrant + Gradle Wrapper + JDK Toolchain ensure identical builds.
 Isolation: The VM isolates all dependencies, avoiding OS-level conflicts.
 Automation: The provisioning script installs everything automatically.
 Compatibility: Uses Java 17, supported by Spring Boot 3.x.

 This environment can be destroyed (vagrant destroy) and recreated (vagrant up) with the exact same results, which is essential for DevOps workflows.